EdricY/Bouncy-Loot-God/README.md

 Alternatively, if you don't want to run the Archipelago codebase from source, generate the `.apworld` file and open it or add it to your installed version of the Archipelago Launcher.
 Now just test it like it's live.
 `python zip-it.py deployap` makes this even faster

+Generation can be tested quickly with by running the exe from command line: `C:\ProgramData\Archipelago\ArchipelagoGenerate.exe`

 To create files for release: `python zip-it.py`
 This puts borderlands2.apworld and BouncyLootGod.sdkmod into /dist, which are the files needed to play outside of development mode.